threader/PC-Tuning/docs/building.md

 ## Replacing Wallpapers

-- Run the command below to replace all backgrounds & user profile images with solid black images.
+- Run the command below to replace all backgrounds & user profile ISO with solid black ISOs.
 Use the **--win7** argument if building Windows 7

     ```bat
     win-wallpaper.exe --dir "%MOUNT_DIR%" --rgb #000000